 These steaks are typically fairly thick; you want them to be at least an inch thick.
 They can also be quite large, with some weighing as much as 16 ounces.

-Finally, you can get either a bone-in or boneless ribeye.
-Many think that bone-in adds flavor to the steak, but it does make cutting and eating more challenging.
+Finally, you can get either bone-in or boneless ribeye.
+Many think that bone-in adds a rich flavor to the steak, but it does make cutting and eating more challenging.

 Ribeyes also goes by a few different names, including:

 - Scotch fillet

 The ribeye is known for being a flavorful steak.
 The bone attached and fat content of the meat provide richness and fatty flavor that other steaks do not have.